Hague Mothers’ Project Team

 Mothers’ Expert Group

-Our 10-member Mothers’ Expert Group will help ensure that we stay focused on the realities of the Convention, and on solutions which will help us achieve our collective goal.
-They come from across the globe, and include mothers whose experience of being ‘Hagued’ was a long time ago, and those who are currently fighting to protect their children and retain custody.
+Our Mothers’ Expert Group helps ensure that we stay focused on the realities of the Convention, and on solutions which will help us achieve our collective goal.
+The group includes ‘stuck’ mothers, those whose experience of being ‘Hagued’ was a long time ago, and those who are currently fighting to protect their children and retain custody.
 Heartfelt thanks to them for their generosity in giving their time and energy to help with the campaign.

 The majority have to remain anonymous.
 Others are listed in our Team Members’ section.